Pull to refresh

 Overview

-Saudi Arabia announced NEOM in 2017 as a 26,000-square-kilometer city of the future on the Red Sea, headlined by THE LINE — a 170-kilometer ribbon of mirrored 500-meter walls.
-Nine years and roughly $500 billion of headline budget later, the picture in 2026 has split in two.
-THE LINE is paused at a 2.4-kilometer foundation.
-The Port of NEOM, in the industrial city of Oxagon, has just commissioned its first container terminal.
+Saudi Arabia announced NEOM in 2017 as a 26,000-square-kilometer city of the future on the Red Sea, with THE LINE — a 170-kilometer ribbon of 500-meter mirrored walls — as its flagship.
+Nine years and roughly $500 billion later, the 2026 reality is split: THE LINE is paused at a 2.4-kilometer foundation while the Port of NEOM commissioned its first container terminal in industrial Oxagon.

 Why it matters